R1GBY/R1GBY/README.md

 ================================

-I am a Web Developer and Artificial Intelligence Enthusiast
+I am a Web Developer
 -----------------------------------------------------------

 * 🌍  I'm based in Istanbul, Turkey